tidyverse/tidyverse.org/content/blog/magrittr-2-0/index.md

 </div>

-It is with unclouded exhilaration that we announce the impending release of [magrittr](https://magrittr.tidyverse.org/) 2.0. magrittr is the package home to the [`%>%`](https://magrittr.tidyverse.org/reference/pipe.html) pipe operator written by Stefan Milton Bache and used throughout the tidyverse.
+It is with unclouded exhilaration that we announce the upcoming release of [magrittr](https://magrittr.tidyverse.org/) 2.0. magrittr is the package home to the [`%>%`](https://magrittr.tidyverse.org/reference/pipe.html) pipe operator written by Stefan Milton Bache and used throughout the tidyverse.

-With this major release, we intend to bring the behaviour of the pipe closer to the base pipe `|>` that will likely be included in a future version of R. We also fixed some longstanding issues that made the pipe problematic for programming in packages.

-You can try this development version from github with:
+This a major rewrite which adds laziness, gives better backtraces, and has much improved performance.
+Our testing suggests that it should be a drop in replacement, but we'd really like you to try it out and give us some feedback before we submit to CRAN.
+You can try the development version from GitHub with:

 <div class="highlight">